 This pickle tastes even more delicious as it ages.
 I make it and refrigerate it for a couple of weeks before taking it out.
 It stays good in the refrigerator for a few months at least!

-In this video, I have made this pickle in my programmable pressure cooker, Instant Pot, but it can be made in a stove-top pressure cooker too by following the same directions.
+In this video, I made this sweet ‘n’ spicy lemon pickle in my programmable pressure cooker, Instant Pot, but it can be made in a stove-top pressure cooker too by following the same directions.

 If you like your pickle more spicy and/or sweet, you can always add more during the sauté process.